Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 ## Case 2
 * We *can mix var-arg parameter with normal parameter*.
 >>>m1(int x, int...y)

 >>>m1(String x, double... y)
 ## Case 3
 * *If we mix normal parameter with var-arg parameter*, then *var-arg parameter should be last parameter*.
 >>>m1(double... d, String s)    ❌

 >>>m1(char ch, String s)        ✔
 ## Case 4
 * *Inside var-arg method*, we *can take only 1 var-arg parameter* and we *can not take more than 1 var-arg parameter*.
 >>>m1(int... x, double... d) ❌
 ## Case 5
-* *Inside a class*, we *can not declare var-arg method* and *corresponding 1D arra method simultaneously*.
+* *Inside a class*, we *can not declare var-arg method* and *corresponding 1D array method simultaneously*.
 Otherwise we will *get compile time error*.
 ```java
 public class Temp {
     public static void m1(int... x) {